Gianna Nannini: Career

-Duets
+Duets and collaborations

-In 1987 she performed with Sting and Jack Bruce the "Three Penny Opera" by Bertolt Brecht and Kurt Weill at the Schauspielhaus in Hamburg.
+In 1987, she performed with Sting, Jack Bruce and Eberhard Schoener the "Three Penny Opera" by Bertolt Brecht and Kurt Weill at the Schauspielhaus in Hamburg.
 In 1990, she and Edoardo Bennato sang "Un'estate italiana", the official song of the Football World Cup 1990 composed by Giorgio Moroder.
 In September 2006, she recorded the single "Ama Credi E Vai" with Andrea Bocelli.
 Nannini was also featured on Einstürzende Neubauten member Alexander Hacke's solo album Sanctuary, on the track "Per Sempre Butterfly".
-In 2008 she duetted with the Italian rapper Fabri Fibra in his videoclip version of the song "In Italia".
+In 2008, she duetted with the Italian rapper Fabri Fibra in his song "In Italia".
 She also sang the song "Aria" with the Macedonian vocalist Toše Proeski.